Levi-LMN/RetailSysX/README.md

 * **Levi Mukuha** - [Levi-LMN]

 # License
-This project is licensed under the MIT License - see the [LICENSE.md](License.md) file for details
+This project is licensed under the GNU License - see the [LICENSE.md](License.md) file for details